Skip to content

 records = system.step()

-Each record contains the phase, node, inputs, and outputs.
+Each record contains the phase, node, inputs, and state variables.
 A 30-tick run of the player produces records like:

 for record in records: